kontena/kontena/server/docs/source/index.html.md

 `status` can be any of the following:
 - `created`: authorization has been created, no firther actions yet taken
 - `deploying`: The related tls-sni certificate is currently being deployed to linked service.
 Only valid for tls-sni type of authorizations
+- `deploy_error`: The deployment of the linked service has errored out, more details can be found from the linked services event logs
 - `requested`: Authorization has been requested from Let's Encrypt
 - `validated`: Let's Encrypt has succesfully validated the challenge
 - `error`: Error has happened in the validation, re-authorization should be done